Kizime123/Monolith_Gantry_V2-VT/README.md

 # Laser-cut Monolith Gantry [EXPERIMENTAL]
 > [!IMPORTANT]
 > **If you're looking for a CNC kit experience, this probably isn't for you.
-But that is also coming at a later this year.**
+But that is also coming later this year.**

 ![1](Images/sheet_metal_V2_6mm_2WD.PNG)